maxwellmattryan/cs-313e/README.md

         - A(m, n) = A(m - 1, 1) if m > 0 and n = 0
         - A(m, n) = A(m - 1, A(m, n - 1)) if m > 0 and n > 0
 ## Exercises
-This work was not necessary, but I found it helpful to write data structures from scratch along with methods for searching, removing, inserting, sorting, and so forth.
-To run the code inside this folder:
 - [Data Structures](https://github.com/maxwellmattryan/cs-313e/tree/develop/exercises/data_structures)
     - Stacks, Queues
     - Binary Search Trees